yanyanfu/JANUS/README.md

 * The generated codebooks and the DINO checkpoint fine-tuned on Rico dataset for visual JANUS are in the artifacts/models/vision folder
 * The needed east checkpoint and the extracted text based on EAST & TrOCR can be found in the artifacts/models/text folder
 * The evaluation setting corresponding to 7,290 tasks is provided in the outputs/evaluation_settings folder
-* All the results for visual, textual and combined JANUS are located in the outputs folder
+* All the results for the visual, textual and combined JANUS are located in the outputs folder

 ## Training Prerequisites
 - CUDA 11.0